-Christian Aid DRC will train partners regarding the Safeguarding and Prevention of sexual Exploitation and Abuse and will ensure that both Christian Aid staffs and partners staffs had signed the Safeguarding policies.
+DRC will train partners regarding Safeguarding and Prevention of Sexual Exploitation and Abuse (PSEA) and will ensure that both Christian Aid and partner staff have signed the Safeguarding policies.

-Christian Aid DRC will support partners to nominate the Safeguarding focal points within their organisations and they will be trained on how to report with safeguarding issues by ensuring that no harm is caused.

-As per the code of conduct, communities' members composed by men, women, youth, elders, and people living with disabilities are aware about the safeguarding policies and how to report it.
-Poster related to the expected behaviours and safeguarding will be printed and display within the communities where we are working with our partners ECC, BOAD and EELCO.
+Christian Aid DRC will support partners to nominate the Safeguarding focal points within their organisations, and the focal points will be trained on how to report safeguarding issues.
+As per the code of conduct, community members composed of men, women, youth, elders, and people living with disabilities are aware about the safeguarding policies and how to report them.
+Posters related to the expected behaviour and information on safeguarding will be printed and displayed within communities where Christian Aid and partners (ECC, BOAD and EELCO) are working.

 Prevention of Sexual Exploitation and Abuse reported incidences will be recorded.
-Designated staff will ensure these are addressed and in managing sensitive incidents, consideration will be given to ensure appropriate response.
+Designated staff will ensure these are addressed and sensitive incidents managed.
 Key action activities will help ensure that environmental impacts are not aggravated.
 The members also have organization commitments to limit environmental impact and other similar social and environmental safeguarding procedures.
-Existing gender inequalities and unequal power relationships should not be perpetuated through the Action.
-Therefore, women, youth and marginalized groups will be prioritized for engagement and capacity building interventions to ensure that they actively participate and benefit from the Action.
+Existing gender inequalities and unequal power relationships will not be perpetuated through the project actions.
+Therefore, women, youth and marginalized groups will be prioritized for engagement and capacity building interventions to ensure that they actively participate and benefit from the project actions.
 In addition, planned field monitoring visits will aid in identifying emerging gender related issues affecting men, women, and youth engagement that need to be addressed.